+take

-give read close lock THE
+give

-read close lock THUS
+read

-close lock EROS
+close)

-lock EH BS
+lock

-THBS

-IT HE S
+0

+Let's write Adverbs of time tell you when and how today, never. often: now,

+Work in groups.
+Adverbs of manner tell you how: beauti ifully, gracefully, - Con

-Let's write Work in groups.
-Look back at the factual information sheet on page 70 and underline one adverb of time two adverbs of degree time two adverbs of degree
+Look back at the factual badly, clearly. alow here there indeers

+information sheet on page 70 and underline one adverb of Adverbs of place tell you where: above, be Adverbs of degree tell you how much o

-time, two adverbs of degree, one adverb of manner and one
+time, two adverbs of degree, very, enough, almost.
+J

+one adverb of manner and one 0 -0

 adverb of place.

-Write sentences of your own using these words.
-Let your friend check the sentences after you have written them.
+Write sentence es of your own using these words.
+Let yo our friend check

-today
+after you have written them.

+today)

 above

 very

 badly

 often

 TEACHER: Sign Date 73